leapoli/xhtml2pdf/doc/source/usage.rst

 ----------------------------

-To allow URL references to be resolved using Django's STATIC_URL and MEDIA_URL settings, xhtml2pdf allows users to specify a ``link_callback`` parameter to point to a function that converts relative URLs to absolute system paths.
+To allow URL references to be resolved using Django's STATIC_URL and MEDIA_URL settings, xhtml2pdf allows users to specify a ``link_callback`` paramter to point to a function that converts relative URLs to absolute system paths.

 .. code:: python